If your intimate photos or videos are shared without your consent

 - Tumblr - see the tumblr community guidelines

 - Instagram - see the instagram help centre

-If a website refuses to remove your photos or videos
+If a website or app refuses to remove your photos or videos

 The webmaster doesn't have to agree to remove the photo or video.